maxwang967/maxwang967/README.md

 ### Recent Activities

-- I'm recently developing Python-based toolkit for travel time estimation.

-- I'm recently developing Android Applications using Jetpack Compose as well as Web Applications using Django.
+- I'm currently focusing on trajectory recovery as well as the exploration on foundation models.

 Please feel free to discuss technical issues with me by **maxwang967 (at) gmail.com**.